 If you want to build the habits that lead you to be the master of your life and enjoy your time, you should deliberately practice these katas for personal productivity:

-- Review all your lists and projects—once a week.
+- Once a week, review all your lists and projects.

 The first one is, perhaps, the most difficult to acquire; it requires discipline and self-control.
-With the other two, you can get help from your calendar and set reminders and alarms that hit you until they are no longer required.
-Remember that when they become habits, you will not think about them anymore.
+With the other two, you can get help from your calendar and set reminders and alarms to help you as you work to form effective habits of productivity.
+Remember that when they become habits, you will not need to think about them anymore.